drewww/prism/_sources/how-tos/query.rst.txt

 Basic Usage
 -----------

-To start a query, call :lua:method:`IQueryable.query` with the component types you want to require.
+To start a query, call :lua:func:`IQueryable.query` with the component types you want to require.
 This interface is implemented by :lua:class:`Level`, :lua:class:`MapBuilder`, and :lua:class:`ActorStorage`.

 .. code:: lua